baltimoreheritage/tours/_posts/2015-11-07-mount-vernon-slavery-emancipation.md

 The purpose of the initial introduction is to establish context for interpreting enslavement.

+Example advertisement from August 5, 1862:

-Aug 5, 1862 - "Wanted - A good Colored Cook, Washer, and Ironer.
+> ”Wanted - A good Colored Cook, Washer, and Ironer.
 Slave preferred.
 Apply at 62 Mt.
 Vernon Place."

 Slavery is not a uniform or totalizing experience, experiences are different depending on: